jamesherriott1/milestone_project_2/README.md

 <!-- find fonts in google fonts and add to css file -->

 Still having trouble with the fonts.
 Will try and add them as a file rather than a link.

+I added a background color and it gave me an error when checked in the css validator.
+I changed from an rgb to dark green and it gives a valid css code, however, it still hasn't changed the background color.
+It seems to be a link issue.